 By the time children reach adolescence, their subconscious minds are chock-full of information that ranges from the knowledge of how to walk to the “knowledge” they will never amount to anything or the knowledge, fostered by loving parents, that they can do anything they set out to do.

-Here is a challenge to you.
+Here is a challenge for you.
 Let go of unfounded fears and take care not to implant unnecessary fears and limiting beliefs in your children’s subconscious minds.
 Most of all, do not accept the fatalistic message of genetic determinism.
 You can help your children reach their potential and you can change your personal life.
-You are not “stuck” with your genes.
+Your genes are not responsible for your stuckness in life.

 You cannot be “guilty” of bad parental behaviour if you had no awareness or understanding of the implications of that behaviour on your child’s development.